-SCENE I. The palace
+SCENE I. A Room in the Palace

-[Enter DUKE FREDERICK, OLIVER, and LORDS]
+Enter DUKE FREDERICK, LORDS and OLIVER.
+DUKE FREDERICK.

-Not see him since!
+Not see him since?
 Sir, sir, that cannot be.

 But were I not the better part made mercy,

-I should not seek an absent argument

-Of my revenge, thou present.
+I should not seek an absent argument Of my revenge, thou present.
 But look to it:

-Find out thy brother wheresoe'er he is;
+Find out thy brother wheresoe'er he is.

-Seek him with candle; bring him dead or living
+Seek him with candle.
+Bring him dead or living

 Within this twelvemonth, or turn thou no more

 To seek a living in our territory.

-Thy lands and all things that thou dost call thine

-Worth seizure do we seize into our hands,
+Thy lands, and all things that thou dost call thine Worth seizure, do we seize into our hands,

 Till thou canst quit thee by thy brother's mouth

 Of what we think against thee.

-O that your Highness knew my heart in this!
-I never lov'd my brother in my life.
+O that your highness knew my heart in this:

+I never loved my brother in my life.

 More villain thou.
-Well, push him out of doors; And let my officers of such a nature Make an extent upon his house and lands.
+Well, push him out of doors, And let my officers of such a nature Make an extent upon his house and lands.
 Do this expediently, and turn him going.

 SCENE II.
-The forest
+The Forest of Arden

-[Enter ORLANDO, with a paper]
+Enter ORLANDO with a paper.

-Hang there, my verse, in witness of my love; And thou, thrice-crowned Queen of Night, survey With thy chaste eye, from thy pale sphere above, Thy huntress' name that my full life doth sway.
-O Rosalind! these trees shall be my books, And in their barks my thoughts I'll character, That every eye which in this forest looks Shall see thy virtue witness'd every where.
-Run, run, Orlando; carve on every tree, The fair, the chaste, and unexpressive she.
+Hang there, my verse, in witness of my love.

+And thou, thrice-crowned queen of night, survey

+With thy chaste eye, from thy pale sphere above,

+Thy huntress' name that my full life doth sway.

+O Rosalind, these trees shall be my books,

+And in their barks my thoughts I'll character,

+That every eye which in this forest looks

+Shall see thy virtue witnessed everywhere.

+Run, run, Orlando, carve on every tree

+The fair, the chaste, and unexpressive she.

-[Enter CORIN and TOUCHSTONE]
+Enter CORIN and TOUCHSTONE.

+CORIN.

 And how like you this shepherd's life, Master Touchstone?
+TOUCHSTONE.

-Truly, shepherd, in respect of itself, it is a good life; but in respect that it is a shepherd's life, it is nought.
+Truly, shepherd, in respect of itself, it is a good life; but in respect that it is a shepherd's life, it is naught.
 In respect that it is solitary, I like it very well; but in respect that it is private, it is a very vile life.
 Now in respect it is in the fields, it pleaseth me well; but in respect it is not in the court, it is tedious.
 As it is a spare life, look you, it fits my humour well; but as there is no more plenty in it, it goes much against my stomach.
 Hast any philosophy in thee, shepherd?

-No more but that I know the more one sickens the worse at ease he is; and that he that wants money, means, and content, is without three good friends; that the property of rain is to wet, and fire to burn; that good pasture makes fat sheep; and that a great cause of the night is lack of the sun; that he that hath learned no wit by nature nor art may complain of good breeding, or comes of a very dull kindred.
+No more but that I know the more one sickens, the worse at ease he is; and that he that wants money, means, and content is without three good friends; that the property of rain is to wet, and fire to burn; that good pasture makes fat sheep; and that a great cause of the night is lack of the sun; that he that hath learned no wit by nature nor art may complain of good breeding or comes of a very dull kindred.